-The Kilimanjaro footwear you take on the mountain is very important.
+The Kilimanjaro boots and footwear you take on the mountain is very important.

 In this detailed article we outline the key characteristics to look for in a pair of boots, as well as provide recommendations on good but affordable shoes.

 Remember your feet are what get you to the top of Kilimanjaro and back so make sure you follow the guidance in this article, or risk having sore feet, blisters and lost toenails.

 There are three key characteristics to look for in a pair of trekking boots.
 The first two – fit and quality – are decided at point of purchase.
 The third – use – is entirely dependent on you.

 Get any of these three characteristics wrong and you risk getting sore feet, injuring your back, losing toenails and enduring painful blisters.